-The tooth Fairy made a little mistake.
-But not just once… No no… That might have been completely acceptable.
-The tooth fairy forgot to come twice… in a row… for the same tooth.
+The Tooth Fairy made a little mistake.
+But not just once.
+No, that might have been completely acceptable.
+The Tooth Fairy forgot to come twice, in a row, for the same tooth.

 My oldest daughter still believes in magic.
-She’s seven and questioning, but part of her wants to hold on to it.
+She’s seven and questioning, but part of her wants to hold on.

 We’ve never been one to play to much into things.
 We don’t go looking for Santa.
 There are no mall photos of the Jolly old man or the Easter Bunny.